 I also have a digital activity for rhyme identification: Odd One Out.
 To download it for free, fill out the form below.
 You will get the file with the link to create a copy for your own files along with directions on how to use the Google Slides activity.
 There are 30 Slides included- or easily break it apart into two smaller activities.

 In primary grades, phonological awareness if not often assessed.
 It’s often only assessed in future years when students are struggling.
 As a deeper understanding of phonological awareness has grown, the push for assessments have also.
 My first experience with a phonological awareness assessment was the initial sounds assessment in DIBELS.
-However, that’s only one component.
-In most kindergarten and first grade classrooms, however, assessment of skills as they’re taught are often done.
-Assessments include identifying rhyming words and matching words that begin with the same initial sound.
 If you’re looking for a more comprehensive phonological awareness assessment, however, the links below are well researched and validated.
 They are especially helpful for identifying a students’ weakness with phonological awareness- which is typically at the phoneme level.

 The PAST Test from David Kilpatrick